 First, understanding how low muscle tone influences behavior can help defuse some of the criticism and arguments.
 Low tone creates too much information, as instability creates movement that distracts even the child who is moving.
 Inadequate muscle and joint receptor stimulation doesn’t produce enough information in the form of position and movement sense for the brain to process (proprioception and kinesthesia for all you therapists out there).
 Add in loose ligaments around major joints (it is common to see these two issues together), and your child can really struggle to stay in her chair even with the best intentions.
 Imagine yourself in this situation: you cannot feel that your hips are sliding off the seat until you are just about on the floor, and when you do move, it seems like that is the best way to get more information about where your body is vis-a-vis the chair.
 No one wants you to move, and no one wants you to fall.
 If your child with low muscle tone decides that she dislikes sitting for meals but happily eats everything standing up or on the run, this could be the reason.

 Kids can start out looking pretty good on a chair, especially if they have a supportive chair that is the right height, seat depth, and provides solid foot placement on the floor or on a footplate.
 Booster seats that aren’t buckled securely onto a chair are a huge hazard for these children.
 Don’t go there.
 The Tripp Trapp chair has been the go-to chair for a lot of children with muscle tone issues for years.
 There are others that provide similar support without the serious sticker shock.
 Look around and ask your therapist what features are important.
-For an easy way to keep those feet stable, read A Simple Strategy To Improve Your Child’s Posture In A Stokke Tripp Trapp or Special Tomato Chair.
+Here is a good chair for kids over 7: Need a Desk Chair for Your Hypermobile School-Age Child?
+Check out the Giantex Chair.
+For an easy way to keep those feet stable on a chair with a footplate, read A Simple Strategy To Improve Your Child’s Posture In A Stokke Tripp Trapp or Special Tomato Chair.

 I also like to make custom placemats for younger children that encourage them to place their non-dominant hand on the mat unless it is needed for bowl stabilization.
 I trace that hand in a location on the mat that is slightly in front of them, next to the traced line for the bowl/plate.
 A great resource for dinnerware that doesn’t fly off the table is OXO for Kids: Great Tableware For Older Kids With Sensory and Motor Issues.
 Hand-on-the-table is not as polite as “hand in your lap” positioning, but these children often need to use that hand in this position to shift their weight forward through their trunk and use it actively to stabilize their body during the meal.
 The usual result if their hand is left in their lap?
 They slump toward one side, or that non-dominant hand will start to twist the tablecloth, bang on the table or make another action to energize or stabilize their nervous system.